If statements with Custom Page Data

 use Custom Page Data to

-show and hide content via if
+show and hide content via if statements.
+We do this by using

 a variable for one or more of the values we're checking.
 Remember, variables can